osmosis-labs/swap-merkle-drop-take-home-starter/README.md

 **Informational and Out-of-Scope**

 Fee rebate providers will upload the Merkle root on-chain while keeping the Merkle tree structure in their centralized storage.
 Clients will query their web service APIs for Merkle tree proofs and submit them on-chain.
 Upon verification, the fee rebate will be distributed to them according to the allocation specified by the fee rebate provider address.
+Note that this is not in-scope of the service we are building.
+Rather, this is how the service we are building will be used.

 **Goals for Osmosis**